Swirrl/grafter/README.md

 For the Grafter rationale see our blog post:
 [The hard graft of Linked Data ETL](http://blog.swirrl.com/articles/linked-data-etl/).

+## Installing

+Grafter is still in early stages of development and is primarily of use as an API for specifying data conversion tasks.
+To use add the following to your Clojure projects `project.clj` file:

+     [grafter/grafter "0.2"]

 ## License

 Copyright © 2014 Swirrl IT Ltd.